JunoNgx/crisp-game-lib-tutorial/README.md

 Before we start doing anything, we need to take a look at what we're going to do.
 [Here's the original game again][cro], if you need a refresher.

-While it's not exactly obvious, but the enemies are spawned in a very particular awy:
+While it's not exactly obvious, but the enemies are spawned in a very particular way:
 * Enemies are evenly spreaded vertically.
 * Enemies' horizontal positions are randomized.
 * All enemies in the same wave have the same speed.